 It’s no good selling thousands of products if every time you do it makes a loss – a company would go bust very quickly.
-A management accountant is the person who makes decisions about financial information to give to the management team for future growth, stability and profitability.
+A management accountant is the type of accountant that makes decisions about financial information to give to the management team for future growth, stability and profitability.
 In short, he or she will make sure those products make a profit, not a loss.

 Your day to day role is always looking to the future – How is a business performing?
 What problems can you anticipate?
 How can you solve them?
 How can you make it more profitable or cut costs?